DCT

 • Case Identification: 6:25-cv-00581, W.D.
 Tex., 12/15/2025

-• Venue Allegations: Plaintiff BMW AG asserts venue is proper because Defendant Onesta IP has directed patent enforcement activities into the district, including filing other lawsuits, and is therefore subject to personal jurisdiction and "resides" in the district for venue purposes.
+• Venue Allegations: Plaintiff BMW alleges venue is proper because Defendant Onesta has purposefully directed patent enforcement activities toward entities in the district, including filing other patent lawsuits, and is therefore subject to personal jurisdiction and "resides" in the district for venue purposes.

-• Technical Context: The patents-in-suit concern methods for managing tasks and power in high-performance processors like Graphics Processing Units (GPUs), technology central to modern automotive infotainment and driver-assistance systems.
+• Technical Context: The patents-in-suit relate to efficiency and power management in multi-core processors and graphics processing units (GPUs), technologies that are fundamental to the operation of modern automotive infotainment, navigation, and driver-assistance systems.

 Case Timeline